 Beekeeping Workshop with Heinz Risse

-Beekeeper Heinz Risse was kind enough to show us his bees during an Urban Beekeeping workshop which anyone can sign up for here (that said, I think they’re fully booked til 2014).
-He explained to us the importance of bees and how they actually thrive in the city.
+Beekeeper Heinz Risse was kind enough to show us his bees during an Urban Beekeeping workshop.
+He explained the importance of bees and how they actually thrive in the city.
 The city, apparently, makes for a very good hotbed for beestocks: with all the different kinds of flowers and greens growing, they can selectively dine on the best of the best.
-So why not keep bees on your balcony instead of a goldfish on your desk?
-Everybody profits from it: the bees, sure, but bees are important for us just as much as we are to them.
-Apparently — and even Einstein said so back in the day — if honey bees disappeared, the world as we know it would be dead within four years.

 Risse, our beekeeper from Prinzessinnengarten, even deposited a hive on the roof of the Abgeordnetenhaus (house of representatives).
-He is part of the project Berlin Summt (I love their slogan: Bee Berlin… seriously, that always gets me).
+He is part of the project Berlin Summt.
 The initiative is trying to raise attention for the lack of beekeepers in Germany and, most importantly, the dwindling number of honey bees in the wild by installing beestocks in popular places and where you certainly wouldn’t expect them (Haus der Kulturen der Welt, Berliner Dom, etc).

-Since honey is pretty much used for everything and bees have become a major ecological and even political issue, JD’s want to make sure nobody gets left behind in their product.
-We should appreciate the honey we use and the bees that are producing it.
+Since honey is pretty much used for everything and bees have become a major ecological and even political issue, we should appreciate the honey we use and the bees that are producing it.
 Even after stepping on the same bee twice (and getting stung twice – I don’t even know how that could have happened but it did) I am inherently dedicated to getting out of the way of bees, but you know what?
 It was nice to get friendly with them after all.